ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Message Structure

-`SignedMessage` is a wrapper for IBFT messages, it holds a message and its signature with a list of signer IDs:
+`SignedMessage` is a wrapper for QBFT messages, it holds a message and its signature with a list of signer IDs:

+More details can be found in the [QBFT spec](https://github.com/bloxapp/ssv/blob/ssv_spec/docs/spec/qbft/messages.go).

 <details>
   <summary><b>protobuf</b></summary>